DEVSENSE/phptools-docs/docs/vs/Project/from-existing-code.md

 Click **Finish**, Visual Studio will create a new project (`.phpproj`) in the folder you specified, containing all the files within this folder.

 In case your folder contains `composer.json` file and you are missing the required packages defined in the file, the following dialog will appear, asking for your permission to download the package into your project.

+## Related links

+- [New Project](new-project) - creating a new PHP project, either empty or from a template.
+- [New Project from Composer Package](new-project-composer) - creating a new PHP project from a composer package.
+- [New Project from Remote location](new-project-remote) - creating a new PHP project that is initialized with files from a remote location, and setups both-way synchronization.